benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/media/autoplay.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
 # Autoplay of HTMLMediaElements

 Autoplay is the concept of playing media elements without user gesture.
-On desktop, autoplay is always allowed.
-On mobile, only muted video elements are allowed to autoplay.
+The policy that defines when autoplay is allowed is defined [here](https://www.chromium.org/audio-video/autoplay).
 The autoplay logic follows the
 [HTML spec](https://html.spec.whatwg.org/multipage/embedded-content.html#media-elements).

 There are two ways of initiating autoplay: